 If you’re over 60 or in one of the other high-risk groups, you might already know about prevention techniques because flu season poses a real worry for you already.
 You use social distancing, have a great supply of hand sanitizer, and know what it means to stay in for the duration.

-You’re also done with hearing that “for most people” this illness might have mild symptoms—you’re not most people, and your health and well-being matters just as much as it does for the other 80% who won’t have serious illness.
-For you, avoiding this disease is of paramount important.
+You’re also done with hearing that “for most people” this illness might have mild symptoms—you’re not most people, and your health and well-being matters just as much as it does for the other 80% who don't experience serious illness.
+(It must be noted that COVID-19 "long-haulers" might not agree with that well-touted ratio, or the general assessment of what determines a serious case of this disease.)
+For you, avoiding COVID-19 is of paramount important.
 If you’re at high risk for getting very sick, the CDC now recommends doing the following:

 Take everyday precautions to keep space between yourself and others.